Jaba248/OU-Project/projectlog.md

 -- Fix graphql submission bugs
 -- Fix create client inside create project, to deny invalid email addresses -- Extend Invoice system to store the invoice url, and allow the invoice to be viewed again.
+--add logic to mark Invoice as paid, and store amount_paid --Implement logic to void old invoice if a previous invoice had bene generated

+03/09/2025
-Also add logic to mark Invoice as paid, and store amount_paid -- Extend tasks, to have a include on invoice field, and a price to be charged field to ensure a more complete experience
+-- Extend tasks, to have a include on invoice field, and a price to be charged field to ensure a more complete experience

 ###Points for document
-invoice pricing and wether it should be billed or not fields on tasks Stripe invoice show sname ou Freelancer pms (ou included for personal reference on stripes system)
+-invoice pricing and wether it should be billed or not fields on tasks -Stripe invoice shows name ou Freelancer pms (ou included for personal reference on stripes system)